rmilne/redis_proxy/README.md

 - 4h :  Research into libraries and frameworks that were 100% new to me (Tornado, Twisted, asyncio, functools.lru_cache, cachetools, asyncio & multiprocessing pools)
 - 4h :  Learning how to work with and pytest asyncio, it is a different style
-- 2h :  Basic web server, local cache and redis client
+- 1h :  Basic web server, local cache and redis client
 - 2h :  Makefile, Dockerfile, docker-compose setup
 - 4h :  struggling with pytest
 - 2h :  running subprocess of redis_proxy under pytest
-- 2h :  Writing this
+- 3h :  Writing this readme

 These times are approximate and also reflect some extra time spent learning.